yuvii-sil/yuvii-sil/README.md

-# 👋 Hi, I’m yuvraj
+Hi, I’m Yuvraj

-- 👀 I’m interested in embedded systems, Python automation, and creative tech solutions
+👀 Interests: Embedded systems, Python automation, and creative tech solutions

-- 🌱 I’m currently learning Python and working on cool Arduino-based projects
+🌱 Currently learning: Python, while building cool projects

-- 💞️ I’m looking to collaborate on hackathons, beginner-friendly open-source projects, and hardware/software mashups
+💞️ Open to collaborate on: Hackathons, beginner-friendly open-source projects, and hardware–software mashups

-- 📫 How to reach me: [yuvii2028@gmail.com]
+📫 Reach me at: yuvii2028@gmail.com

-- ⚡ Fun fact: I can turn a boring presentation into a showstopper!
-Also, I love turning tiny wires and code into smart gadgets 🌟
+⚡ Fun fact: I can turn a boring presentation into a showstopper—and I love transforming tiny wires and lines of code into smart gadgets 🌟